IBM-Cloud/terraform-provider-ibm/website/docs/r/container_addons.html.markdown

 The following arguments are supported:

 * `cluster` - (Required, string) Cluster Name or ID
+* `resource_group_id` - (Optional, Forces new resource, string) The ID of the resource group.
+You can retrieve the value from data source `ibm_resource_group`.
+If not provided defaults to default resource group.
 * `addons` - (Required, set) Set of AddOns that has to be enabled
     * `name` - (Optional, string) The addon name such as 'istio'.
     * `version` - (Optional,string) The addon version, omit the version if you wish to use the default version.
 It is required when one wants to update the addon to specified version.